Driving While a Habitual Traffic Offender

 This crime is a third-degree felony which is punishable up to 5 years in prison and $5,000 fine.
 In addition to prison and a fine, the defendant will have his driver’s license revoked for 5 years.
 See Florida Statute 322.27(5)(a).Contact The Law Office of Roger P. Foley, P.A.

-It is important to pick the right attorney who has criminal experience in this area.
+It is important to pick the right West Palm Beach attorney who has criminal experience in this area.
 Our attorneys know the criminal rules and will require that prosecutors to abide by those rules also.
-Call our law offices today to schedule a free consultation so we can discuss your case.
+Call our law offices today to schedule a free 15 minute case strategy so we can discuss your case.
 Our attorneys have handled these types of cases before and we will use that prior experience to help resolve your case as best as possible.